 - The remaining features are self-explanatory and don't need an article or video.

 You can also watch the entire Power BI monthly update video.

-Power BI Desktop will no longer be supported on Windows 7 after January 31st, 2021.
-After that date, Power BI Desktop will be supported on Windows 8 or newer versions of Windows, for the most recent release of Power BI Desktop only.
+Power BI Desktop is no longer supported on Windows 7.
+Power BI Desktop is supported on Windows 8 or newer versions of Windows, for the most recent release of Power BI Desktop only.